suyashmishra20003/angular_concepts/Angular_Notes/6_content_child.md

 ### @ViewChild

-- Looks for elements or directives within the component's own template.
+- @ViewChild can access elements or components declared directly within its own template.
 - This includes elements directly defined in the template, elements nested within other components, and directives applied to those elements.

 ### @ContentChild